Summit 10 - 2017

 Dr. Rapoport’s main areas of research are traumatic brain injury in the elderly and the risk of motor vehicle conditions associated with neurological and psychiatric diseases and their treatments.
 Drs.
 Gary Naglie and Mark Rapoport are leading the Canadian Consortium on Neurodegeneration in Aging: Team 16 in developing a program to support driving retirement.

-A pre-event newsletter, featuring news and updates since the previous Summit from the Knowledge Network researchers and members, as well as the Tuesday evening Poster Session booklet are available.
+A pre-event newsletter, featuring news and updates from the Knowledge Network researchers and members since the 2015 Summit as well as the Tuesday evening Poster Session booklet and the final report from the Summit are available.

 - Pre-Summit Newsletter 2016 (1.2 MB)